Information for Librarians

 University of Chicago Press Journals

-The Journals Division of the Press distributes nearly 50 journals and hardcover serials, presenting original research from international scholars in the social sciences, humanities, education, biological and medical sciences, and physical sciences.
+The Journals Division of the Press distributes over 60 journals and hardcover serials, presenting original research from international scholars in the social sciences, humanities, education, biological and medical sciences, and physical sciences.
 The University of Chicago Press participates in the JSTOR current scholarship program.
 See University of Chicago Press Journals for more information.

 The Journals Division has institutional pricing and contact information.